 Tradescantia albiflora ‘Nanouk’ does well in bright indirect sunlight or in full sun.
 Indirect bright light leads to greater flower production.
 Too little light will cause the foliage to fade.

-The ideal daytime temperatures for the Nanouk Tradescantia cultivar is between 55° and 75° degrees Fahrenheit.
+The ideal daytime temperature for the Nanouk Tradescantia cultivar is between 55° and 75° degrees Fahrenheit.
 Outdoors, this Tradescantia is winter hardy in USDA hardiness zones 10 through 12.

-As with most houseplants, overwatering is far more problematic than under watering.
-Allow the soil to become almost dry and then water thoroughly.
+Overwatering is far more problematic than underwatering.
+Allow the soil to become almost dry, and then water thoroughly.

 Alternately, give the plant a top dressing of vermicompost first thing in the spring.